Variation of employment contract: letter to employee

 Under employment law, any changes to en employee’s terms and conditions must be recorded.

-This document includes five letters that address the most frequent changes to an employment contract.
+This pack of documents includes five letters that address the most frequent changes to an employment contract.
 Of course they can be amended to suit other, less common variations too, including situations that may not be to the benefit of the employee.

 to notify of a change in the work location - for example, the business may have moved premises, or the employee may be required to work at another location for a significant period of time as a result of a change in responsibilities.